The author David Deida used to say "Chronic dissatisfaction is how you sense you are living a lie."

 We feel like we are in a prison that we can't get out of, yet we don't know how we got in.

-The career we started off in our twenties may start to feel lifeless in our thirties and beyond.
-That is because we have changed, grown and matured to the point of self-introspection.
+The career we started in during our twenties may start to feel lifeless in our thirties and beyond.
+We realize we have changed, grown, and matured to the point of self-introspection.
+A transactional relationship is no longer enough.
 The career we fell into has little connection with what truly lights us up in life.
 So we start to feel that chronic sense of dissatisfaction that makes us question whether this is all there is to life, and are we really doing work that fits our talents.

 I can say that it doesn't have to feel this way, and most of us are not taught that it SHOULDN'T feel this way.

 The word talent comes from the Latin "Talentum" which means "a sum of money."
-This means that using your motivated talents -- what you love and do better than anyone else -- will make you wealthy.
-Wealth is defined as money, friends, influence, health, love, and joy.
+This means that using your motivated talents -- what you love and do better than anyone else -- will make you the wealthiest.
+Wealth is not only defined by money, but also by friends, influence, health, love, peace and joy.

 With a sense of purpose, we feel much less insecure.
 Our confidence rises because we are no longer suppressing ourselves.
 Depression is suppression.
 We need to express, 100%, who we are.

-There is no need to look for a guru to tell you what your life purpose is and what you should be doing as a career.
-You already have all the answers.
-It comes from finding your life purpose and doing work that aligns with it.
+You don't need a guru to tell you what your life purpose is and what you should be doing as a career.
+You already have all the answers within.
+It comes from being truly honest with yourself and being able to separate societal programming from the authentic you (to the greatest extent).
+Finding your life purpose and doing work that aligns with it is the key to loving your job.
+This is a creative and spiritual endevour.

-Here are some questions that will help you find it:
+Here are some questions that will help you pinpoint the line of work you're meant to do:

 1. What do you do better than anyone else?